huhx0015/AlgorithmTester/README.md

 ## Description

 Algorithm Tester: This project contains several solutions for algorithms and data structure problems typically encountered at many technical interviews for software engineers.
-Each problem has an associated JUnit5 test class to ensure for correct functionality and solutions.
+JUnit5 test class have been created to test algorithms for correct functionality and solutions.

 ## Resources